e-armadillo/markdown-worksheet/worksheet.md

 > **TODO** Display a block of code from your favorite language

 The above does not give language specific highlighting.
-You can specify the programming language immediately following the opening 3 backticks.
-You Should see a difference in highliting!
+You can specify the programming language immediately following the opening 3 back ticks.
+You Should see a difference in high lighting!

 <!--
-    Example Javascript
+    Example JavaScript

     ```javascript
     var num = 0;